 That's not a problem.
-Go ahead and start your application -- it's so easy!
+Go ahead and start your application (it's a cinch).

 A single ticket is exactly what it sounds like...you buy a one way ticket every time you get on the metro.
 A single ticket is 1.90 Euros (around $2.30).
-If you're just planning on taking the metro once or twice, this is the way to go.
+If you're just planning on taking the metro just once or twice, or a few times ... this is the way to go.

-One thing to note -- a single ticket will get you anywhere within the city of Paris on the metro and RER and you can transfer between lines (even between the metro and RER).
+One thing to note: a single ticket will get you anywhere within the city of Paris on the metro and RER and you can transfer between lines (even between the metro and RER).

 Book of 10 tickets ("Carnet")